 Your business may already have a listing, but you need to claim ownership over it so that you can edit the content in the listing.
 Besides, you get some excellent tools with the platform that will show you analytics about views and searches.

-For example, if your business address is 555 North Street and your website lists it as 555 North St., then abbreviate street in your Google My Business entry.
+For example, if your business address is 555 North Street and your website lists it as 555 North St., then abbreviate street in your Google Business Profile entry.

 Do not forget to link your page to your website and add high-quality photos.
 You should also list your business hours.